lewagon/dotfiles/05-Rails/02-Rails-todo/README.md

 1. `PATCH '/tasks/:id'`: update an existing task
 1. `DELETE '/tasks/:id'`: delete an existing task

-You will have to create a `TasksController` with 7 actions related to this 7 routes.
+You will have to create a `TasksController` with 7 actions related to those 7 routes.
 For the names of these actions, use Rails naming convention.

 1. index
 1. show